Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 2. Open the "Summary" page with the house icon.
 3. Under the "Artifacts" section, there should be a "html_docs" entry.
 Download it.
 Un-tar it, then open the `index.html` page in a browswer.

-Contributors with write access can also use live previews of the docs: GitHub will deploy a website using your changes.
-To use live previews, push your branch to `upstream` rather than your fork.
-GitHub will leave a comment with the link to the site.
-Please prefix your branch name with your initials, e.g. `EA/add-translations`, for good Git hygiene.

 ------
 ## FYI: How Furo Theme Inheritance Works